rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 You must have a subscription key for your application from IAM Dashboard.

 ## <a name="integration"></a> SDK Integration
-### #1 Include JCenter repo in your project, this should be added in your project root `build.gradle` file.
+### #1 Include Maven Central repo in your project, this should be added in your project root `build.gradle` file.

 ```groovy
 allprojects {